Birdsong in music: Use of recorded birdsong

 In 1972, the Finnish composer Einojuhani Rautavaara wrote the orchestral piece Cantus Arcticus (Opus 61, dubbed Concerto for Birds and Orchestra).
 It makes extensive use of recorded birdsong and bird calls from the Arctic, such as the trumpeting of migrating swans.

 In the 1960s and 1970s, several popular music bands started to use sound effects including birdsong in their albums.
 For example, the English band Pink Floyd included bird sound effects in songs from their 1969 albums More and Ummagumma (for example, "Grantchester Meadows").
 Similarly, the English singer Kate Bush used bird calls on her 2005 album, Aerial.
 The well-known 1968 song "Blackbird" by the Beatles includes an actual Eurasian blackbird singing in the background.

 The group Sweet People reached the UK Top 5 in 1980 with their track "Et Les Oiseaux Chantaient (And the Birds Were Singing)", which fused birdsong with ambient music.
-Another track, consisiting solely of a collage of different birdsong, was released as a charity single in 2019 by the Royal Society for the Protection of Birds as "Let Nature Sing" and reached number 18 on the UK chart.
+Another track, consisting solely of a collage of different birdsong, was released as the charity single "Let Nature Sing" in 2019 by the Royal Society for the Protection of Birds and reached number 18 on the UK chart.

 The French composer François-Bernard Mâche has been credited with the creation of zoomusicology, the study of the music of animals.
 His 1983 essay "Musique, mythe, nature, ou les Dauphins d'Arion" includes a study of "ornitho-musicology", in which he speaks of "animal musics" and a longing to connect with nature.

 Other recent composers for whom recorded birdsong is a major influence include R. Murray Schafer, Michel Gonneville, Rozalie Hirs, and Stephen Preston.
 The Indian zoo-musicologist A. J. Mithra has composed music using natural bird, animal and frog sounds since 2008.

 Jonathan Harvey's Bird Concerto with Piano Song, premiered in 2003, makes use of the slowed-down song of American west coast birds including the orchard oriole, the indigo bunting and the golden-crowned sparrow, so as to explore their complexity and ornamentation which are otherwise too rapid for the human ear to analyse.

+Stephen Nachmanovitch's Hermitage of Thrushes (released 2020) consists of ten pieces featuring the songs of a wide variety of birds, some of them slowed-down, in counterpoint with violin, viola, electric violin, and viola d'amore.
+The composer recorded the songs and created the music during the early part of the coronavirus pandemic, all within a square mile of Virginia woodlands.